 Access to Cloud-Based Device Farms

-Autify provides access to managed real-device, allowing cloud cloud-based access to hundreds of real iOS and Android devices, enabling automated testing without physical device management.
+Aximo provides access to a managed real-device cloud for iOS and Android, enabling automated mobile testing without physical device management overhead.

 Support for CI/CD